 OPEC+ is managing production month to month.
-Russia sanctions, China COVID lockdowns, and looming recessions have created significant price volatility in an already volatile market.
+Russia sanctions, China economic activity, and looming recessions continue to create significant price volatility.

-Crude oil transportation capacity, including rail deliveries to coastal refineries, is adequate but could be disrupted due to: US Appeals Court for the ninth circuit upholding of a lower court ruling protecting the Swinomish Indian Tribal Community's right to sue to enforce an agreement that restricts the number of trains that can cross its reservation in northwest Washington state.
+Crude oil transportation capacity including rail deliveries to coastal refineries is adequate, but could be disrupted due to:

+US Appeals Court for the ninth circuit upholding of a lower court ruling protecting the Swinomish Indian Tribal Community's right to sue to enforce an agreement that restricts the number of trains that can cross its reservation in northwest Washington state.

-DAPL Civil Action No. 16-1534 continues, but the courts have now ruled that DAPL can continue normal operations until the USACOE EIS is completed.
+DAPL Civil Action No. 16-1534 continues, but the courts have now ruled that DAPL can continue normal operations until the

+USACOE EIS is completed.